 A: The Region Head Coach appoints Age Group Coaches and support staff.
 Each age group has a Head Coach, a couple of Assistant Coaches, a Keeper Coach and additional staff coaches.
-At Region Camp, each staff coach is assigned to work with one or two state teams for the duration of the five-day session.
+At Region Camp, each staff coach is assigned to work with one or two teams for the duration of the five-day session.

-The Region Staff Coach trains the assigned state teams, observes them in games and gets to know all the players by the end of the session.
+The Region Staff Coach trains the assigned teams, observes them in games and gets to know all the players by the end of the session.
 Each night, after the games are played, the region staff meets to discuss the players.
 Each staff coach announces which players from his own assigned teams impressed him and from this, a preliminary list of potential pool players is created.

-This process is repeated each night and the list evolves based on players’ performances with their states and in the nightly pool games.
+This process is repeated each night and the list evolves based on players’ performances with their teams and in the nightly pool games.
 As the week continues, some players are dropped and some are added, based on performance.
 The region staff finalizes the pool after the last game.

-The Age Group Head Coach does not assign himself to any state teams.
+The Age Group Head Coach does not assign himself to any teams.
 The Head Coach is free to move from game to game which allows him to focus on the players recommended by the staff at the nightly meetings.

 Q: What player qualities are the Region Staff Looking for?